strata-mvc/strata/docs/models.md

 ## Internal Query class

-While the previous exemple is prefectly functional, we offer a way to improve on it.
+While the previous example is perfectly functional, we offer a way to improve on it.
 Model entities in WMVC generate `Query` objects that will hold configuration data that can be chained and manipulated before triggering the query.
 Up to the moment when `fetch()` is called, you can manipulate the query parameters.

 It offers some of the advantages of a full-fledged ORM without bastardizing Wordpress's `WP_Query`.